Empirical Big Data Research: A Systematic Literature Mapping: Conclusion and Recommendations

 \fifthresearchquestion \textbf{Answer:} From the studies retrieved by our search, limiting to contributions that are classified as journals by Scopus, we found that \textbf{Lecture Notes in Computer Science} is the most prominent channel featured in our selected papers, followed by \textbf{Proceedings of the VLDB Endowment} and \textbf{Future Generation Computer Systems}, for the full list see table \ref{tab:journals}.

-\sixthresearchquestion \textbf{Answer:} Based on our literature study, we have a careful indication that Variety is more on the rise than Velocity and Volume.
-Also, Big Data technology is becoming more applied.
+\sixthresearchquestion \textbf{Answer:} Based on our literature study, we can indicate that Application is more on the rise than Variety, Velocity and Volume, thus Big Data technology is becoming more applied.
 Referring to the analysis in section 4, we can -on general terms- state Big Data is becoming more mature and therefore more applied and that analytics is the path to choose if you want to stay in front of the state-of-the art.

 \textbf{Recommendations:} The share of publications containing empirical results is well below the average compared to computer science research as a whole.
 In order to mature the research on Big Data, we recommend to both use the evidence base of existing empirical studies in Big Data and we recommend applying empirical methods to strengthen the confidence in the reported results.
-We consider Variety to be the most promising uncharted area in Big Data and recommend focusing research in this direction.
+As seen in Table \ref{tab:totalpublications} and \ref{tab:inclusionmappingvsandapplicationareas} all of the V's seem to be stable in their share of publications within the Big Data field.
+Publications of Application of Big Data technologies is rising, a natural explanation for this is that the Big Data field and technologies has matured enough for applications.
+The least addressed areas of Big Data is Velocity and Variety.